The Future Brunels Programme

 By introducing young people to the impacts science and engineering have already on their own and other’s lives, and to the range of career options available to them through studying STEM (Science, Technology, Engineering and Maths) subjects, the programme encourages the Future Brunels to consider careers in the broadest set of STEM fields.

-Working with our four partner Future Brunels schools, Bedminster Down School, Cotham School, Merchants’ Academy, and Redland Green School, and supported by members of the Brunel Institute Corporate Academy, the Trust selects a cohort of 12 children in each academic year to join the Future Brunels programme.
+Working with our partner Future Brunels schools, Cotham School, Fairfield High School, Merchants’ Academy, Redland Green School, Broadlands Academy, City Academy Bristol, John Cabot Academy and St Katherine’s School, and supported by members of the Brunel Institute Corporate Academy, the Trust selects a cohort of 12 children in each academic year to join the Future Brunels programme.

 Each cohort spends five years on the programme – from Year 7 to Year 11 – taking part in a series of exclusive out of school activity days designed to sustain interest and enthusiasm in STEM subjects and to give the Future Brunels an understanding of the options open to them by continuing these subjects through further education and beyond.

 The programme is organised around five themes, taking inspiration from the multi-disciplinary talents of I.K.
 Brunel:

 - The Scientist – exploring the world around us